Skip to Main Content

 Can you film night landscapes in New Zealand?

+Here is how the picture comes together.
 Yes.
 Using high-ISO cameras we capture moonlit Mount Cook, Milky Way astrophotography in the Aoraki Mackenzie International Dark Sky Reserve, and starscapes above Fiordland.
-New Zealand offers some of the southern hemisphere's clearest dark-sky cinematography conditions.
+New Zealand gives some of the southern hemisphere's clearest dark-sky cinematography conditions.

 Need Night Vision Filming?